chmone/architecture_agent/README.md

    # Select 'architecture_assistant' when prompted
    ```

-## 💬 Example Queries
+## 💬 Example Conversations

-- "I need to design a web app that will serve 50,000 daily active users"
-- "Help me choose between microservices and monolith for a startup with 3 developers"
-- "What's the best architecture for a real-time chat application?"
+**Starting Fresh:**
-- "I have a 6-month timeline and need to build an e-commerce platform"
+- "I want to build an app like Uber but for dog walking"

-## 🔄 How It Works

-1. **User provides requirements** → Root agent gathers key information
-2. **Root agent delegates** → Mentions `architecture_loop_agent` in natural language
-3. **Loop agent coordinates**:
-   - `analyze_requirements_agent` researches and proposes solutions
-   - `double_check_agent` validates the proposal
-   - Iterates up to 3 times for refinement
+- "I have an idea for helping restaurants reduce food waste"
+- "I need to modernize my business but don't know where to start"

+**Getting Clarity:**
+- "What do you mean by 'cloud'?
+Where does my app actually live?"
+- "Should I build a mobile app or web app first?"
+- "How do I know if my idea is technically feasible?"

+**Making Decisions:**
+- "What's the real difference between hiring freelancers vs an agency?"
+- "How much should I budget for building an MVP?"
+- "When do I need to worry about things like 'scaling'?"

+## 🛠️ Your Journey

+1. **Discovery Phase** → We explore your idea together through conversation
+2. **Reality Check** → Honest assessment of what's involved (time, money, complexity)
+3. **Education** → Learn key concepts with everyday analogies (no jargon!)
-4. **Final architecture** → Presented to user with clear reasoning
+4. **Planning** → Get a step-by-step roadmap with clear milestones
+5. **Confidence** → Leave knowing exactly what to do next

 ## 📁 Project Structure